 Sky Harbor Code, Location, and Contact Information

-Phoenix Sky Harbor International Airport (PHX) is just 3 miles southeast of downtown Phoenix.
+Phoenix Sky Harbor International Airport (PHX) is just four miles southeast of downtown Phoenix.

 Know Before You Go

-PHX's three terminals—2, 3, and 4—are housed in separate buildings and connected either by the PHX Sky Train shuttle or by covered walkways.
+PHX's two terminals—3, and 4—are housed in separate buildings and connected either by the PHX Sky Train shuttle or by covered walkways.
 The Sky Train route starts at the Valley Metro Rail Station on 44th Street, stopping at the East Economy Parking Lot, then to Terminal 4 on the east side of the airport, and, finally, Terminal 3.
 It runs both directions, 24 hours a day.
-To get from Terminal 3 to Terminal 2, passengers must take the covered walkway from Terminal 3 Station.
 On the west end of the airport is the West Economy Park & Walk, another Cell Phone Lot, and the Rental Car Center across I-10.

-The original Terminal 2 is where you'll find gates for Alaska, Boutique Air, Contour, United, and Spirit.
-Terminal 3 is home to Delta, Frontier, Hawaiian, JetBlue, and Sun Country, and Terminal 4 is the biggest—with four concourses—housing Air Canada, American, British Airways, Southwest, Volaris, WestJet, and more.
-If traveling from one end of Terminal 4 to the other, expect to do some walking.
-In fact, the walkway between Concourses A and D is officially called the Sky Harbor Fitness Trail, so you'd better keep a pair of sneakers in your carry-on.
+Terminal 3 is home to Delta, Frontier, Hawaiian, JetBlue, United, Spirit and Sun Country, and Terminal 4 is the biggest—with four concourses—housing Air Canada, American, British Airways, Southwest, Volaris, WestJet, and more.
+If traveling from one end of Terminal 4 to the other, expect to do some walking, maybe even keep a pair of sneakers in your carry-on.

 Phoenix Sky Harbor Airport is currently operating almost at capacity, so you can also expect some crowding.
 Avoid peak travel times and check the TSA wait times that are conveniently posted in real-time on the PHX website.